-The Board believes that if the Company had concentrated on the earnings formulation that the Sheet Metal Workers' International Association advocates, the Company would not have been able to reduce its total debt from over \$300 million in 2000 to under \$30 million as of the end of 2003.
+The Board believes that if the Company had concentrated on reported earnings since 2000, as the Sheet Metal Workers' International Association seems to prefer, the Company would not have been able to reduce its total debt from over \$300 million in 2000 to under \$30 million as of the end of 2003.
 Without such reduction, the Company would most likely be in the same dire economic circumstances faced by a number of its more highly-leveraged competitors.